TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update yes (requires zone stop/boot)

+    nics.*.primary

+        This option selects which NIC's default gateway and nameserver values will be used for this VM.
+If a VM has any nics, there must always be exactly one primary.
+Setting a new primary will unset the old.
+Trying to set two nics to primary is an error.

+        type: boolean (only true is valid)
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes (setting primary=true on one NIC removes the flag from the current primary, and sets on the new)

     nics.*.vlan_id:

         The vlan with which to tag this NIC's traffic (0 = none).